Lynn’s

 Therapeutic Approach

 Compassion-focused therapy (CFT) aims to help you develop a balance between your threat, drive, and soothing systems so that you can break out of the cycles of shame, self-criticism, and self-doubt.
-In CFT, self-compassion is a motivator and skill cultivated to alleviate internal distress and take meaningful actions.
-Overall, CFT utilizes compassion to empower you to relate with your internal and external experiences.
+In CFT, self-compassion is a form of motivation cultivated to alleviate internal distress, create intentional connections with self and others, and take action toward meaningful behaviors.
+Overall, CFT utilizes compassion to empower you to navigate your internal and external experiences.

 In addition to CFT, I also incorporate interventions and skills from other approaches to meet your needs and wants.